Cisco ISE on Oracle Cloud Infrastructure

 The Standard3.Flex (4 OCPU, 32 GB) shape must be used as an extra-small PSN only.

-For information on the scale and performance data for OCI instance types, see the Performance and Scalability Guide for Cisco Identity Services Engine.
+For information on the scale and performance data for OCI instance types, refer to the Performance and Scalability Guide for Cisco Identity Services Engine.

 Known limitations of using Cisco ISE on OCI

 • The Cisco ISE upgrade workflow is not supported for OCI.
 Only fresh installs are supported.
 However, you can back up and restore configuration data.
-For information on upgrading hybrid Cisco ISE deployments, see Upgrade Guidelines for Hybrid Deployments.
+For information on upgrading hybrid Cisco ISE deployments, refer to Upgrade Guidelines for Hybrid Deployments.

 • The public cloud supports only Layer 3 features.
 Cisco ISE nodes on OCI do not support functions that depend on Layer 2 capabilities.
 For example, DHCP SPAN profiler probes and CDP protocol functions that are accessed through the Cisco ISE CLI are not supported.